Madagascar June 7-15, 2023

 Getting here was an interesting series of stairs and tiny lanes.

 Pavillion Analakely.
 This is a large market complex of long narrow buildings with hip roofs and red tiles.
-Each side has about 15 shops, mostly clothes, but also electronics and knick knacks.
+Each side has about 15 shops, mostly clothes, but also electronics and knick-knacks.

-I ate a small restaurant on the way down from the cathedral having a great Cordon Bleu with mashed potatoes (18,000 ~$4).
+I ate at a small restaurant on the way down from the cathedral having a great Cordon Bleu with mashed potatoes (18,000 ~$4).

 ON Madagascar Underground for a second night.